claudiodekker/inertia-laravel-testing/README.md

 # [inertiajs/inertia-laravel](https://github.com/inertiajs/inertia-laravel) Testing Helpers

-> **NOTE**: This package will become part of [inertiajs/inertia-laravel](https://github.com/inertiajs/inertia-laravel) on **March 1st, 2021**, with upgrading being as simple as removing this package from your dependencies.
-> Once this happens, this package WILL remain available for installation, but WILL NOT receive any further (security) updates going forward.
+> **NOTE**: This package will become part of [inertiajs/inertia-laravel](https://github.com/inertiajs/inertia-laravel) on **March 1st, 2021**, with upgrading only taking several one or two minutes at max.
+Once this happens, this package WILL remain available for installation, but WILL NOT receive any further (security) updates going forward.

 ## Installation